-Figure 1.6 New planting in the UK, 1976-2020
+Figure 1.6 New planting in the UK, 1976-2021

-Source: Forestry Commission, Forestry England, Scottish Forestry, Forestry and Land Scotland, Natural Resources Wales, Forest Service, grant schemes.
-Notes:
+Source: Forestry Commission, Forestry England, Scottish Forestry, Forestry and Land Scotland, Welsh Government, Forest Service, grant schemes.

 - 1. Private sector figures are based on grant-supported new planting and (where possible) with estimates for areas planted without grant aid. - 2.
 Figures for grant-aided planting relate to areas for which grants were paid during the year. - 3.
 Estimates for areas planted without grant aid are believed to be under-reported and, as a result, the reported figures are likely to under-estimate the true level of planting activity.
 For England, woodland planting funded by sources other than the Countryside Stewardship Woodland Creation Grant, the Woodland Carbon Fund and the HS2 Woodland Fund include planting supported by the Woodland Trust, by the Environment Agency, by Natural England and land acquired by the National Forest Company.
-For Scotland, a small amount of new planting without grant aid was included for 2016-17 to 2019-20. - 4.
+For Scotland, a small amount of new planting without grant aid was included for 2016-17 and 2018-19 to 2019-2020. - 4.
 The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - 5.
 Includes woodland formed by natural colonisation (where known).

-1.6.2 Restocking
+1.6.2 Publicly funded restocking